 He basically said he was leaving because he was afraid he’d end up hurting someone or Iku because of his intense passion.
 Now he’s not only giving a totally different reason but he’s also telling her to meet with him again so they can be a normal couple in a different place?
 Does he no longer care about his “feelings of wanting to destroy something”?
 What a creepy son of a bitch.

 The OVA also start flipping on the comedy switch here.
 This show has been nothing but melodrama this entire time.
-Not one comedic moment or joke has occurred until this point and all of a sudden we get surprise puppies, pratfalls, Iku hiding Yori’s luggage, their father hiding his shoes and cartoon-y art in several places and then, just as soon as it started, it stops.
+Not one comedic moment or joke has occurred until this point and all of a sudden we get surprise puppies, pratfalls, Iku hiding Yori’s luggage, their father hiding his shoes, and cartoon-y art in several places.
+Just as soon as it started, it stops.
 What the hell happened?